Tips for Reducing the Risk of Harm from Substance Use

 - Don’t drive while under the influence.

 - Don’t mix.
+Try using one substance at a time to avoid potentially dangerous interactions.
 Avoid using different substances (including alcohol) at the same time.
 For more information on mixing medicine, alcohol and drugs check out drugcocktails.ca.

 - If you take antidepressants and MDMA at the same time, it can cause serotonin syndrome.
 The signs of serotonin syndrome include very high fever, sickness, dangerously high blood pressure, heart problems and can result in death.

 - If you mix diazepam and opioids, it may cause slowed breathing, and even death.
 They are both central nervous system (CNS) depressants, which means they slow the brain.

 - Comfort is key.
 Having a familiar space can mean the difference of losing your hit or not.
 It can also be the difference between confident, comfortable decision-making and a rushed, anxious decision.

 - The *new new*.
 Use new equipment every time to avoid the risk of transmission and infections.
 You can access new equipment at sexual health and youth clinics – check towardtheheart.com for ones near you.

 - Rest is important.
 Hallucination, aggression, and hospitalization can all occur when we don’t take care of our sleep hygiene while using substances.
 Even if you’re unable to sleep, getting rest is important.